rosal3svictor/CSS3/README.md

 ## Simple

-Select elements based on name, id, class
+Select elements based on class name, id, class

 In this example all `<div>` elements will be set with a background color red: